sollid-web/solid-succotash/frontend/posts/why-we-built-wolvcapital.md

 There is a quiet kind of confidence that comes from process.
 From knowing why you own what you own.
 From not needing to react to every headline.

-That’s the vibe, if we have to call it a vibe.
+That's the vibe, if we have to call it a vibe.

 However, we recognize that the digital platforms heavily influence news and journalistic content, as highlighted in this [ACCC commissioned report](https://www.accc.gov.au/system/files/ACCC+commissioned+report+-+The+impact+of+digital+platforms+on+news+and+journalistic+content,+Centre+for+Media+Transition+\(2\).pdf).
 This understanding further solidifies our commitment to maintaining our integrity and focus amidst the noise of sensationalism and urgency in financial media.

-### 5. We refuse to hide behind “that’s just the market”
+### 5. We refuse to hide behind "that's just the market"

 Markets do what they do.
 Fine.

-But “the market” is not an excuse for sloppy thinking, unclear risk, or misaligned expectations.
+But "the market" is not an excuse for sloppy thinking, unclear risk, or misaligned expectations.

 If we take risk, it should be intentional.
 Understood.
 Chosen.